 If you are interested in contributing to the Collaboration for Social Impact to help bolster the capacity of the social sector, we welcome your partnership and appreciate your support.
-GIVE NOW

 Santa Barbara’s nonprofit sector is made up of approximately 1,960 active nonprofits who generate a total revenue of over $3 billion (Causes Count, CalNonprofits, 2019).
 That translates to over $5,500 per resident, making our county the 2nd highest in the state in terms of nonprofit revenue per capita.
 Yet, our communities’ experience is comparable to other counties in child poverty, food insecurity, homelessness, natural disasters, and primary and behavioral health outcomes.